 - Tap Water (city water and well water often have phosphates in them)

-If you are using phosphate-based pool chemicals, keep in mind that you are contributing to the phosphate level itself.
+If you are using phosphate-based pool chemicals, those products contribute to the phosphate level itself.
 Our philosophy at Orenda is one of minimalism.
 Proactive pool care, with no chemical conflicts or long-term byproducts.
 In other words, our chemicals contain no phosphates at all, and can be used in harmony with one another.
 Avoid the chemical conflicts, and handle the root cause of problems.

 To prevent algae, keep phosphates to a minimum, and optimize your sanitizer by supplementing chlorine to handle its oxidant demand.
 Furthermore, you need approximately 7.5% of your CYA level in free available chlorine to stay ahead of algae.
 If you do all those things, you should never get algae in the first place.
-But if you do, there is an effective procedure to regain control of your pool.
+But if you do, you can try our Green Pool Cleanup Procedure to regain control of your pool.